mattmakai/fullstackpython.com/content/posts/170717-monitor-flask-apps.markdown

 All code in this blog post is available open source under the MIT license on GitHub under the
 [monitor-flask-apps directory of the blog-code-examples repository](https://github.com/fullstackpython/blog-code-examples).
-Use and abuse the source code as you like for your own applications.
+Use and abuse the source code as you desire for your own applications.

 ## Installing Dependencies